pnochisaki/young-inglewood/_content/pages/contact.md

 #### From the South

 Take Highway 29 North to Inglewood Avenue and turn left.
 (Inglewood Avenue is about 1 mile past the railroad crossing on the western side.
-There is a gas station at the corner.)
+There is a filling station at the corner.)
 Continue on Inglewood Ave for a half mile.
 We are on the left at 1919 Inglewood.

 #### From the North